T

 museum

-Housed in the Renaissance Papalić Palace, this museum showcases Split's rich history through art and artifacts.
-It offers a deeper dive into the city's past beyond the palace walls.
+Housed in the historic Papalić Palace, this museum showcases Split's rich history and culture through art, artifacts, and documents.
+It provides a deeper understanding of the city's evolution.

 4. Evening